Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 * Install the following command line tools:
     * Helm.
     * Kubectl.
-* Obtain a private token for use with the Axway Docker Registry.
+* Obtain from Axway team a token to pull helm charts and docker images from with the Axway Registry.
 * Create a Kubernetes cluster that conforms to that described in the Architecture Overview guide and reflects the architecture choices described above.

 Please note that all these tasks need to be completed for your installation to be successful.